exploring self-realization, sacred personhood, and full humanity

 "Is not heaven before our eyes in a particular place above us? and is there not there ... a constant succession of satisfactions"?

-Editor's note: The sense of the question is this: "Is the nature of pleasure in heaven linked to a succession of good things to be received - such things as good food, drink, parties, amusements of all kinds?
+Editor's note: The sense of the question is this: "Is the nature of pleasure in heaven linked to a succession of good things to be received - things such as good food, drink, parties, amusements of all kinds?
 The angel's guest, in a series of visions, is allowed to see what happens to those who live this way in heaven.
 They come upon a group who have been partying too long...

 how do I leave this party anyway? lemme outta here!